A Grand Day Out: Plot

-While deciding on where to go on their bank holiday, the cheese-loving inventor Wallace (Peter Sallis) and his dog, Gromit, find their fridge empty.
-Reasoning that the moon is made of cheese, they build a rocket and fly up to the Moon.
-After landing, they set up a picnic and sample some of the moon's surface.
-They encounter a coin-operated robot; Wallace inserts a coin, but nothing happens.
-After he and Gromit leave, the robot comes to life and gathers the dirty plates left at the picnic spot.
+While deciding on where to go on their bank holiday, the cheese-loving inventor Wallace and his dog Gromit, find their fridge empty, so they end up building a rocket and flying to the Moon, as the moon is made of cheese.
+After landing, they set up picnics to sample and collect some of the moon's surface.
+Upon encountering a coin-operated robot, Wallace inserts a coin, but nothing happens.
+After he and Gromit leave, the robot comes to life and gathers the dirty plates left behind at the first picnic spot before discovering a skiing magazine, and it yearns to travel to Earth to ski there.

-The robot discovers a skiing magazine, and yearns to travel to the Earth to ski there.
-It repairs a broken piece of landscape, issues a parking ticket for the rocket, and is annoyed by an oil leak from the craft.
-The robot sneaks up on Wallace and prepares to strike him, but the money Wallace inserted runs out, and it freezes.
+After repairing a broken piece of landscape, issuing a parking ticket for the rocket and being annoyed by an oil leak from the craft, the robot sneaks up on Wallace and prepares to strike him on the head with a truncheon, but the money Wallace inserted runs out and it freezes.

 Wallace takes the robot's truncheon as a souvenir, inserts another coin, and prepares to leave with Gromit.

-Returning to life, the robot follows Wallace and Gromit.
-Wallace panics, and he and Gromit retreat into the rocket.
+Returning to life, the robot follows behind them so that it can ski on the Earth, but Wallace misunderstands and retreats with Gromit into the rocket.
 Unable to climb the ladder, the robot cuts into the fuselage with a can opener and accidentally ignites some fuel.
 The explosion throws it off the rocket, and Wallace and Gromit lift off.
-Although initially dejected, the robot fashions twisted and buckled bits of rocket fuselage into skis, and begins skiing over the moon's slopes, waving good-bye to Wallace and Gromit as they return home to the Earth.
+Although initially dejected, the robot fashions long, thin bits of rocket fuselage into skis, and happily begins skiing over the moon's slopes, waving good-bye to Wallace and Gromit as they return home to Earth.